 - Internal Wall Insulation

-- Lagging Jackets, Draught Proofing and Energy Efficient Lighting
+- Lagging Jackets, Draught Proofing and Energy Efficient Lighting and

 - Heating Systems and Windows (only when recommended by SEAI surveyor)